 Believers, on the other hand, think it is the folly and arrogance of man to believe that we humans are the only high-intelligence, thinking, speaking, and communicating creatures on earth.

 Quite the contrary.
-There are entire civilizations and societies of other forms of life on earth who think and act like humans in many ways.
+There are entire civilizations and societies of other forms of life on earth who think and act like us in many ways.
 It’s just that these life forms have the uncanny ability to avoid humans when they want to.

 Fairies, gnomes, dwarves, elves, pixies, trolls and sprites name a few of the more well-known types of Forest Folk.

-Forest Folk are Physical
+Forest Folk are Tricky

 Some of them can alter physical attributes at will.
 Like height or girth.
 It is sometimes useful in the course of a Forest Folk day to need that extra girth to lower center of gravity and keep from rolling downhill while carrying a heavy load, for example.
-There are times when being exceptionally tiny are useful.
+There are times when being exceptionally tiny is useful.
 Or vice-versa.

 All Folk (ourselves included) are part of the natural world.
 There is nothing that is not natural world when you get right down to it.